 Forty years ago, farmers in western Canada responded to a call to help people who were hungry in the developing world —and the organization that would become Canadian Foodgrains Bank was born.

-To this day, support from Canadian is at the heart of the Foodgrains Bank.
+To this day, support from Canadian farmers is at the heart of the Foodgrains Bank.

 February 16, 2017 is Canada’s Agriculture Day – a day to celebrate Canadian agriculture and the important role it plays in Canada and around the world.